The Best State Parks Near Orlando

 Rainbow Springs State Park is a little further from Orlando.
 The car ride will take you approximately 1 hour and 45 minutes.
 However, this gorgeous park makes the drive worth it.

 There is so much to do at this state park.
-Your family can ride in a tube down the river.
-You can rent glass-bottom kayaks, which is fun for the whole family.
-But, of course, you won’t want to forget about hiking the trails, snorkeling, and checking out the wildlife.
+Your family can ride in a tube down the river, rent glass-bottom kayaks, or hike and checkout the wildlife.

 Sebastian Inlet State Park

-Sebastian Inlet State Park is another one of the best state parks near Orlando.
-This state park is to the southeast of the city.
-It will take you approximately 1 hour and 45 minutes to drive there.
+Sebastian Inlet State Park is another of the best state parks near Orlando.
+This state park is about an hour and a half southwest of the city and it’s on the beach!

 History lovers will want to check out the McLarty Treasure Museum or the Sebastian Fishing Museum.
-They will both take your family back in time.
 Sebastian Inlet State Park is also one of the best places to see sea turtles in Florida.

 Rock Springs Run State Reserve

 Rock Springs Run State Reserve is about a 40-minute drive north of Orlando.
 This is a wonderful park to visit if you want to see Florida’s wildlife.
-Cranes and scrub jays are everywhere in this park.
-You can also spot black bears and gopher tortoises.
+Cranes and scrub jays are everywhere and you might even spot black bears and gopher tortoises.
 Make sure you keep your distance and give these wild animals their space.

 Lake Kissimmee State Park